 Activating ETH can cause a temporary drag on the Pool's performance, especially at the moment of StakeWise's and Phase 0 launch.

 Once ETH in the registered validator gets activated by the network, it proceeds to staking and starts earning rewards for the Pool.
-At this stage, there is no discrepancy between the amount of ETH earning staking rewards and sETH2, and hence there is no drag on the yield of the Pool.
+At this stage, sETH2 backed by deposits waiting in the Deposit queue may be minted manually.

 StakeWise avoids sole custody of the withdrawal key for the Pool's validators by creating something we call the Horcrux.
 It is a trustlessly generated withdrawal key that is split into 7 parts, which are held by the widely-recognized figures in the Ethereum community.
 The withdrawal process will be overseen by these people, ensuring StakeWise processes all withdrawals fairly.

 This semi-custodial approach will be used for all validators created for the Pool until a non-custodial solution becomes possible.

 The Horcrux is created during an offline ceremony, where the participants (part holders) are required to exchange a series of cryptographically encrypted messages to create their part to the Horcrux and store it on an offline machine.
 The withdrawal key is never shown to any of the participants and only its public part is revealed.
 This part is then used by StakeWise to register validators for the Pool.

 Generation of the Horcrux happens using an open-source tool developed by StakeWise.
 Its code has been audited and the tool is available for examination on Github.